-• Quality of Education - annual external review (Academy Level)
+Quality of Education - annual external review (Academy Level)

-- Safeguarding and RPI annual external review (Academy Level) - General Data Protection annual external review (Trust and Academy Level)
+Safeguarding and RPI - annual external review (Academy Level)

-Raedwald Trust Accountability Calendar (2021-2022)
+Raedwald Trust Accountability Calendar (2022/2023)

-Finance to be managed through monthly budget monitoring with Chair of Trustees, Chief Finance Officer and CEO, shared with Trust Board in line with Academy Trust Handbook.
+Finance is managed through monthly budget monitoring with Chair of Trustees, Chief Finance Officer and CEO, shared with Trust Board in line with Academy Trust Handbook.
 Additionally, monthly data is submitted to the central team for HR, RPI, Exclusions, H&S. The table below details the calendar of both internal and externally commissioned reviews.
 Please refer to the Trust calendar for all other key dates.